maamai/training_genai/README.md

     Practical exercises during this phase include implementing basic text generation using pre-trained models and experimenting with fine-tuning small open-source LLMs on specific tasks using Python.
 These hands-on activities help solidify theoretical concepts and prepare students for more advanced applications in the later stages of the program. <a href="https://www.coursera.org/specializations/introduction-to-generative-ai">Introduction to Generative AI Learning</a>
   </p>
   <p>
     The foundational phase also introduces ethical considerations in AI development, emphasizing the importance of responsible AI practices from the outset.
-Students explore topics such as bias in training data, the potential societal impacts of generative AI, and the need for transparency and accountability in AI systems5.
+Students explore topics such as bias in training data, the potential societal impacts of generative AI, and the need for transparency and accountability in AI systems.
   </p>
   <p>
     By the end of the first month, students will have gained a comprehensive understanding of the core principles underlying Generative AI, setting the stage for more advanced topics and practical applications in the subsequent phases of the program.